mtmorgan/k8s-redis-bioc-example/README.md

     )
     register(bpstart(p))

-The need to specify `hostname`, `port`, and `jobname` will be smoothed out; the need to create, start, and register `p` could be moved to, e.g., a `.Rprofile` on the Docker image).

 Use `bplapply()` for parallel evaluation

     system.time(res <- bplapply(1:13, fun))
     table(unlist(res))

-Quit and exit when done, and clean up
+## Clean up

+Quit and exit the R manager (or simply leave your RStudio session in the browser)

     > q()     # R
     # exit    # manager

+Clean up kubernetes

+    $ kubectl delete -f R/worker-jobs.yaml
+    $ kubectl delete -f R/manager-pod.yaml
-    $ kubectl delete -f R/five-workers.yaml
+    $ kubectl delete -f R/rstudio-server.yaml
     $ kubectl delete -f redis/redis-pod.yaml
     $ kubectl delete -f redis/redis-service.yaml

 # TODO

-It should be quite easy to instead connect to an RStudio on the k8s-deployed Docker image through a web browser.
+A little further work will remove the need to create the `RedisParam()` in the R session.

 The create / delete steps can be coordinated by a [helm] chart, so that a one-liner will give a URL to a running RStudio backed by